Railways plans to go green with hydrogen-fuelled trains

-New Delhi, Aug 7 (IANS) Taking a big leap towards going green, the Indian Railways has decided to introduce the country's first hydrogen-fuelled train.
+New Delhi: Taking a big leap towards going green, the Indian Railways has decided to introduce the country's first hydrogen-fuelled train.

 Initially, the hydrogen fuel based technology will be introduced on the 89 km long Sonipat-Jind route.
 The Railways has also floated tenders for retrofitting the existing DEMU rakes into green fuel based train.